 Although it could take some getting used to, the benefits of adding salt to coffee may improve overall nutrition and preference.

-The Science: What Happens if You Put Salt in Coffee?
+The Science: Why Put Salt in Coffee Grounds?

 Humans perceive food through their senses of taste, which also encompasses their senses of sight, smell, and touch.
 Taste buds deliver taste signals to the brain allowing people to recognize flavors.
 People are able to distinguish and record over 100,000 flavor varieties.